blakechambers/daily/README.md

 ## Todo

-- [ ] errors on build for some reason around usemin.
 - [ ] add jadeify for templating.
 - [ ] env should reference backbone/marionette/etc from bower, not npm. remove npm fe dependencies.  possibly use debowerify transform.
 - [ ] test font includes.